 The bustling heart of Oxfordshire, woven with universities and colleges and a popular spot for films and television shows.
 Explore the rich history of our city on foot with the Walking Tours, or enjoy a ride on the frequent open top tour buses which run throughout the year.

-Hop off the X39 or X40 on Oxford’s High Street for the open top bus, university colleges and meadows or hop off at Westgate for Oxford’s Westgate Shopping Centre or Castle.
+Hop off the X40 on Oxford’s High Street for the open top bus, university colleges and meadows or hop off at Westgate for Oxford’s Westgate Shopping Centre or Castle.